The Cyclades · Milos

 Adamas harbour

-The Adamas harbour stalwart.
-Mezze, grilled fish, a glass of the white.
-Easy first meal.
+The Adamas harbour stalwart: mezze, grilled fish, a glass of the white.
+An easy first meal, which is what a ferry day deserves.

 Mezze + fish